muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

-‘Turkish History Thesis,’ Turkish students were taught about early pre-historical, Neolithic migrations of the Turkish people, who had earlier created and dispatched civilization to the four corners of the world.
-While the specifics of this approach were abandoned, the overall image of early great Turkish migrations became engrained in the Turkish consciousness: ‘This is a history deeply conscious of its Asian origins, of its peregrination, and which continuously expresses its intention to settle in Anatolia’ (my translation, Copeaux, 1997,
+‘Turkish History Thesis,’ Turkish students were taught about early pre-historical, Neolithic migrations of the Turkish people, who had earlier created and dispatched civilization to the four corners of the world.  ... [this] overall image of early great Turkish migrations became engrained in the Turkish consciousness: ‘This is a history deeply conscious of its Asian origins, of its peregrination, and which continuously expresses its intention to settle in Anatolia’ (my translation, Copeaux, 1997, p.
-p.
 230).
 The current social science and history curriculum in primary and secondary education indicates that Turkish migrations from Central Asia are covered pervasively in 6th, 9th and again in 11th grade, with an emphasis on both the nomadic way of life and culture of the Turkic population, and the migration routes they took up through Eurasia.

 As was mentioned above, the creation of the idea of Turkish nation has made extensive use of history as a means to instil a feeling of